Bates, Walker & Co

 CYPRUS is the pattern name

-and the kneeling potter inside
+the kneeling nude potter mark

 B. W. & Co